rubogi01/rubogi01/README.md

 - 👋 Hi, I'm Ruchitha Bogireddi.
-I am a junior at the University of Minnesota studying computer science and UX design.
+I am a senior at the University of Minnesota studying computer science and UX design.
-- :woman_technologist: I am interested in data science, artificial intelligence, and machine learning.
+- :woman_technologist: I am interested in software engineering, data science, artificial intelligence, and machine learning.
 - :heartbeat: In my free time I love to go hiking, explore new places and restaurants, and spend time with family and friends.
 - :computer: Feel free to reach out to me on LinkedIn! www.linkedin.com/in/ruchitha-bogireddi